-How is a Thermal Microgrid different form District Energy?
+How is a Thermal Microgrid different from Conventional District Energy?

 District Energy typically requires generated high temperature fluid or steam from a central plant and delivers this heat energy through insulated pipes.
 Similar to the current electrical grid, the thermal energy generally only flows in one direction.